 You can use the name field to search for an inventor, assignee, applicant, etc. If you select Front Page from the drop-down menu, the keyword would be searched in the Abstract of the patent only.
 The other options of the fields are sort of self-explanatory, just in case you get confused with an option, you can let me know in the comment box.
 I or someone from the team will get back to you within a short while.

 You can open and use other three kinds of searches by clicking on Search Menu.
 The below screenshot will assist you:

 WIPO Advanced Search

-Untick the Stem box if you don’t want to search for variant of a term and rather wants to search for an exact phrase/keyword/sentence.
+Untick the Stem box if you don’t want to search for variants of a term and rather want to search for an exact phrase/keyword/sentence.

 In the advanced search of WIPO, to define in which section of a patent you want to search, you have to use field codes.
-For example, I wanted to find all the patents filed by Sebastian Thrun where in the abstract autonomous or driverless appears, the key string I used was: IN:(Thrun) AND DP:[2009 TO 2017] AND EN_AB:(autonomous or driverless)
+For example, I wanted to find all the patents filed by Sebastian Thrun where within the abstract autonomous or driverless appears.
+The key string I used was: IN:(Thrun) AND DP:[2009 TO 2017] AND EN_AB:(autonomous or driverless)

 Here IN is field code for inventor, DP is for publication date and EN_AB is for English Abstract.
 You can get the list of all field codes from this link: WIPO Advanced Search Field Codes

 The results I got for the above strings were: